-- To operate in accordance with the United Nations' Universal Declaration of Human Rights, the eight Fundamental Conventions of the ILO and the OECD Guidelines on Multinational Enterprises; - To take all possible measures to ensure the respect of the principles included in the Code of Ethics within Eni's relations with its Business Partners, including Joint Venture partners and suppliers; - To carry out Eni's activities in compliance with international standards on occupational health and safety and environmental and public safety protection.
-Indeed, Eni employees and managers are required to actively participate in the risk prevention process as well as environmental, public safety and health protection for themselves, their colleagues and third parties; - To engage stakeholders and integrate the outcomes of these informed consultations into its projects in order to minimize impacts; - To provide potential users of a whistleblowing process with transparent information on the process and guarantee confidentiality and non-retaliation.
-(For details see pp. 41 and 59)
+- → to operate in accordance with the United Nations' Universal Declaration of Human Rights, the eight Fundamental Conventions of the ILO and the OECD Guidelines on Multinational Enterprises; - → to take all possible measures to ensure the respect of the principles included in the Code of Ethics within Eni's relations with its Business Partners, including Joint Venture partners and suppliers; - → to carry out Eni's activities in compliance with international standards on occupational health and safety and environmental and public safety protection.
+Indeed, Eni employees and managers are required to actively participate in the risk prevention process as well as environmental, public safety and health protection for themselves, their colleagues and third parties; - → to engage stakeholders and integrate the outcomes of these informed consultations into its projects in order to minimize impacts; - → to provide potential users of a whistleblowing process with transparent information on the process and guarantee confidentiality and non-retaliation.
+(For details see p.88)